temporalio/documentation/docs/php/booking-saga-tutorial.md

 }
 ```

-We start with a new object `Workflow\Saga`.
-It is an entry point to distributed transaction management.
-After that, we
+We start with a new object `Workflow\Saga`, and then stub out an empty `try/catch` block.

-have an empty `try/catch` block.
-Consider everything inside `try` as a happy path, and if some steps within a distributed
-transaction fail, we go into `catch` block and run compensations.
+Consider everything inside `try` as a happy path.
+If some steps within a distributed transaction fail, we go into `catch` block and run compensations.

 Now, let's fill our saga with some logic.
-First, we add
+First, we add booking steps:
-booking steps:

 ```php
 public function bookTrip(string $name)